YashwanthKothakota9/django-myblog/README.md

 - Django has a built-in `syndication feed framework` that you can use to dynamically generate `RSS or Atom feeds` in a similar manner to creating sitemaps using the site’s framework.

+- Although Django is a database-agnostic web framework, it provides a module that supports part of the rich feature set offered by PostgreSQL, which is not offered by other databases that Django supports.
+- You also need to install the `psycopg` PostgreSQL adapter for Python.
+- We will export the data, switch the project’s database to PostgreSQL, and import the data into the new database.
+Django comes with a simple way to load and dump data from the database into files that are called `fixtures`.
+Django supports fixtures in JSON, XML,or YAML format.
+We are going to create a fixture with all data contained in the database.
+- The `dumpdata` command dumps data from the database into the standard output, serialized in JSON format by default.
+The resulting data structure includes information about the model and its fields for Django to be able to load it into the database.

+- Full-text search is an intensive process.
+If you are searching for more than a few hundred rows, you should define a functional index that matches the search vector you are using.
+Django provides a SearchVectorField field for your models